 It's not my favourite material to work with but it does have it's advantages, price and availability being two of them.
 It's not as robust as top quality birch plywood, but it will do in a pinch.

 A doll house can be a nuisance around the house.
 They tend to be bulky and difficult to store out of the way.
-This is a free doll house plan that comes apart and can be flat-packed for storage under the bed and out of the way.
-The parts are shaped so that it is easy enough for a child to learn to assemble.
+With this free doll house plan you cna buid one that knocks down and can be flat-packed for storage under the bed and out of the way.
+The parts are shaped so that it is easy enough for a child to learn to assemble themselves.

 Please note the plans in the book show a scroll saw being used.
 I made mine using a jigsaw.
-Not the ideal solution, and a band saw would obviously be better if you already have one.
+A band saw would obviously be better if you already have one.

 For any kind of woodworking or wood crafting project, you will need some kind of working surface.

-For the smaller version of this free doll house plan, use 6mm birch plywood, the best quality you can find.
+For the 6 inch version of this free doll house plan, use 6mm birch plywood, the best quality you can find.
 6mm Medium Density Fibreboard (MDF) can be used, but it may not withstand the knocks it receives in the normal course of play.

 For the barbie doll size version, I would suggest using 9mm or 12mm thick birch plywood, or again, MDF.
 For decorating use child safe acrylic paint, colours of your choice.
 Food colouring is an option, but on MDF the colour does not come through that well.